 To be the leading independent organisation advocating for the rights of international students in Ireland.
-Working with its members, student organisations and government agencies, ICOS will strive to achieve a political, operational and social environment where international education will thrive and be respected.
+ICOS will collaborate with its members, student organisations and government agencies to ensure that international education policy and practice in Ireland is quality driven and remains firmly focused on the educational and social needs of all students.

 Who we are: